 Samsung makes a lot of tablets.
 So many in fact, that it can be hard to keep track of which are the entry-level and which are the premium ones.
 Tab Pro?
 Galaxy Tab?
 No, it's the Tab S series that you want to lay your hands on if at all possible.
 Verizon Wireless has finally started selling the LTE-equipped 10.5-inch version for a cool $600 off-contract.

 Do you want to become part of an unstoppable military machine with giant lasers and shiny white armor?
 Or are justice and freedom worth fighting for until the bitter end?
 You get to choose in Star Wars: Commander for Android.
 Joining the Empire grants access to powerful weapons, but the Rebel Alliance has clever tactics on its side.
 Whatever you end up doing, this game will still Force-choke your wallet.

-Welcome to the Android Police Podcast Live for Thursday, April 17th!
+Welcome to the Android Police Podcast Live for Thursday, September 18th!
 We'll be starting soon - if you don't see a YouTube player, we haven't begun.

 Welcome to the home of the Android Police Podcast's live broadcast.
-We're live every Thursday (unless otherwise noted on the official calendar below) at 5PM PST (8PM EST) - or perhaps a few minutes after that - every week.
+We're live every Thursday (unless otherwise noted on the official calendar below) at 5:30PM PST (8:30PM EST) - or perhaps a few minutes after that - every week.
 This post will be stickied on the Android Police homepage whenever we're broadcasting, so if you see it, we're either live right now, or about to be!